The Top 10 Easiest Instruments to Learn

 While you can play them on your own, it’s clever to go through some keyboard lessons for beginners and accelerate your progress.

-Similar to a baby rattle, maracas are among the least demanding instruments.
-You need to hold them (they usually come in pairs) in your hands and rattle along with the rhythm of the song.
+You hold them in your hands and rattle along with the rhythm of the song.

-Again, while maracas can be played in a simple manner, there are some extremely complex maracas patterns.
+Again, while maracas can be played in a simple manner, there are some pretty complex maracas patterns that you can learn later.

-If you remain persistent in practicing this instrument, you can soon become a band member, since there’s always a lack of bass players out there.
-Get your bass started with this lesson and you might soon be able to play the bass line in U2’s “With or Without You” (just for the record – it’s extremely simple).
+If you remain persistent in practicing this instrument, you can soon become a band member, since there’s always a lack of bass players out there!

 If you have some free time and energy, taking up an instrument is a great thing you can do.
-Those of you who show a higher level of music talent might even decide to start playing a few instruments from this list.
+Those of you that put a lot of time and dedication into it might even decide to start playing a few instruments from this list.
 Whatever you do, we hope you’ll quickly advance through the beginner period and make this instrument an important part of your life.